Recently we got a question from a gentleman asking what the exact meaning of the below, an Internet post he’d found:

 “It is possible that as of 2011, what was severance pay will be vested in the country’s pension plan.
 This means that workers (including teachers, etc.) will no longer receive one month’s pay for every year worked at the end of their contract.
 The legislation is set to discuss/vote on this in 2009.”

-He was worrying that he might lose his right of severance payment under Korean law.
+He was worrying that he might lose his right to severance payment under Korean law.
 But the above article is quite misleading.
 The severance payment is the property right of workers.
-It can not be vested to anything without workers’ consents.
-If the article says the amended law will give the employer or any party but the workers the power to vest the severance payment to country’s pension plan (or whatever) without workers’ consents, it definitely violates constitutional law of Korea.
+It can not be vested to anything without workers’ consent.
+If the article says the amended law will give the employer or any party but the workers the power to vest the severance payment to the country’s pension plan (or whatever) without workers’ consents, it definitely violates constitutional law of Korea.

 In a retirement pension plan, the financial institution shall keep and manage the fund on be behalf of the workers.
 So the worker’s right of severance payment shall be protected from the company or employer’s insolvency, quite an advantage to the previous severance payment plan system.

 So, if you are an employee under Korean law, don’t worry about your severance payment because of the above article.

 We hope this to be of assistance to you.
 If you have more questions on severance payment or any other Korean labor law-related issues, please send an email by clicking here or visit Legal Consultation page.
 Our Korean licensed labor lawyers, not a U.S. lawyer residing in Korea, will answer your inquiry.

 Also, you can find a stack of competent legal information and articles on Korean labor law, written by a Korean licensed lawyer, by clicking here.